DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseGauge/1 Configuration/Configuration.md

 ---
 ##### shortDescription
-An object defining configuration properties for gauge widgets.
+An object defining configuration properties for gauge UI components.

 ---